 As I said in my Birds in Flight article, if you are still using the 2GB card you got with your camera then it's not going to matter how fast your camera is supposed to be (that is, its shots per second speed) because the 'buffer' between shots (that time when you can't take a photo because it's still writing the last image to the camera card) will be huge (you will also run out of space pretty darn quickly!!).

-So, sorry, the moral of this story is get the BIGGEST card with the FASTEST speed that you can afford.
+So, sorry, the moral of this story is get the BIGGEST card with the FASTEST speed FOR YOUR CAMERA that you can afford.

 We have the privilege of shooting with digital cameras where it costs nothing to take an extra photo or two and delete the rubbish, so don't be stingy.
 The more shots you take, the quicker you'll learn and the more likely it is that you'll capture that perfect moment.